 - 126. It is reasonable to modify the Settlement Agreement in order to include the updated RO model reflecting 2018 recorded capital costs as an additional appendix to the Settlement Agreement. - 127.
 It is reasonable to apply the updated RO model to Attachments B and C of the decision and to the overall revenue requirement being authorized in this decision. - 128.
 Applying the updated RO model to the overall revenue requirement authorized in this decision does not contravene the agreements set forth in the Settlement Agreement. - 129.
-The proposed PTY amounts in the Settlement Agreement represents a fair compromise between the testimony and arguments presented by both PG&E and Cal Advocates as both parties presented reasonable arguments in support of their positions but neither party was able to establish that their recommended method is better than the other. - 130.
-The PTY amounts adopted in the Settlement Agreement should be revised to reflect reductions to the authorized amounts for CWSP capital for 2021 and 2022 as discussed in the WMBA section of the decision (Section 7.4). - 131.
-As discussed in the PTY chapter of the decision, continuation of the Z-Factor memorandum account to track costs associated with exogenous and unforeseen events that are largely beyond PG&E's control is reasonable. - 132.
-Tracking Z-Factor events that may occur during the TY is consistent with D.19-09-051.
+The proposed PTY amounts in the Settlement Agreement represents a fair compromise between the testimony and arguments presented by both PG&E and Cal Advocates as both parties presented reasonable arguments in support of their positions but neither party was able to establish that their recommended method is better than the other.

-133. It is assumed that each Z-Factor event will only include costs in excess of a \$10 million deductible per event as specified in PG&E's unopposed testimony regarding this issue.
+- 130. As discussed in the PTY chapter of the decision, continuation of the Z-Factor memorandum account to track costs associated with exogenous and unforeseen events that are largely beyond PG&E's control is reasonable. - 131.
+Tracking Z-Factor events that may occur during the TY is consistent with D.19-09-051. - 132.
+It is assumed that each Z-Factor event will only include costs in excess of a \$10 million deductible per event as specified in PG&E's unopposed testimony regarding this issue.